VivienCPNV/Labo-Master/labo-01-first-container/step-2-create-a-dockerfile-for-java.md

 > Source : [baeldung.com](https://www.baeldung.com/ops/docker-tag)

 ```
-//TODO
-Explain
+NO !
+Docker tags are just shortcuts to an image.
+Making a prod tag or an int tag doesn't make a copy of the image.
+It just creates a link that is more human readable than an ID like: 96e24021a3e2.
+If we want to itterate on an image, we need to define the base image first and then use it as a layer in our new image, like this:
+FROM spring:dev
 ```

-* [ ] Using the appropriate command, update your local images and tags like this:
+* [x] Using the appropriate command, update your local images and tags like this:

 ```
 [INPUT]